-9 Module evaluation KPIs (key performance indicators) are tools that help analyse performance and your goal completion rate.
+0 Module evaluation KPIs (key performance indicators) are tools that help analyse performance and your goal completion rate.
 When analysing educational projects, you can apply quantitative and qualitative metrics.
-Qualitative metrics Net Promoter Score (NPS).
+Vaulitative metrics Net Promoter Score (NPS).
 All you need to do is ask the course graduates one simple question: "On a scale from 1 to 10, how likely are you to recommend our course to your friends or a colleague?"
 Customer Satisfaction Index (CSI).
 It is the assessment of any user interaction with your product or service.
 The scale can vary from "very unsatisfied" to "very satisfied", or it can be in the yes/no answer format.
-Quantitative metrics Completion Rate.
+Vauntitative metrics Completion Rate.
 The percentage of students who have successfully completed the course.
 To measure this indicator, we take the number of those who finished the course and divide it by the number of those who started the course.
+As a result, we get the percentage of people who have fully completed the course.
 Number of enrolments.
 It is important as students enrol in a course, you could offer them additional courses.
 Number of new users.
 New users come from lead conversion.
 This conversion correlates with the traffic on your website and other channels, and it is related to the promotion and dissemination of the course.
 10 References /Additional reading Authors: Coral Elizondo (website) Alba Sabuco (books) Kagan (cooperative) Sara Osuna-Acedo (papers) Other resources: Reviewed Bloom Taxonomy Methodology guides Learning differences guides